 As a trusted source and invested party in your patients’ health, invite your patients to share their resolutions with you via social media or even an email campaign.
 Start the conversation by sharing your own resolutions.
 If possible, use patient feedback to develop blog posts or videos containing tips aimed at helping patients keep their resolutions.

 Use the holidays as inspiration for your blog.
-Creating timely content makes your blog more relevant to patients.
+Creating timely marketing content makes your blog more relevant to patients.
 It also increases the likelihood that your blogs will be shared, which may help you get on new patients’ radar.

 You can blog about any number of topics depending on your practice location or specialty.
 For example, if you’re a dermatologist, you can offer skincare tips for colder weather or maybe emphasize the importance of wearing sunscreen year-round.
 If you treat patients with diabetes, your patients may appreciate a guide to healthy eating during the holidays.

-Nearly six in 10 people say they prefer email communications from brands above any other channel, including text, phone, and social media, according to the Data and Marketing Association.
+Nearly six in 10 people say they prefer email marketing communications from brands above any other marketing channel, including text, phone, and social media, according to the Data and Marketing Association.
 Send healthcare marketing emails to your patients this season that:

 If you like the idea of sharing healthy tips with your patients this season, put your tips into a series of emails.
 Create a “12 Days of Health” email campaign to send for 12 days during the holiday season.